ccovascosta/passage-selection/README.md

     └── passage_selection_test.ipynb
 ```

 ## Overview

+### Use Cases

+ - Passage Selector Pipeline: This is intended for passage selection task.
+This pipelines allows a user to point to a folder of documents and a query, and retrieve the top K documents with the most relevant passages.
+ - Evaluation Pipeline (to-do): This is designed to evaluate different document retrieval and passage selection approaches using the [MS MARCO dataset](https://microsoft.github.io/msmarco/Datasets.html).

 ### Data Pipeline

- - *Data ingestion:* The data_ingestion.py module handles extracting text from various document formats (PDF, DOCX, PPTX).
+ - **Data ingestion:** The data_ingestion.py module handles extracting text from various document formats (PDF, DOCX, PPTX).
- - *Preprocessing:* The preprocess.py module cleans and preprocesses the text, removing stop words and non-alphanumeric characters, converting text to lowercase, and splitting the text into passages.
+ - **Preprocessing:** The preprocess.py module cleans and preprocesses the text, removing stop words and non-alphanumeric characters, converting text to lowercase, and splitting the text into passages.
- - *Query processing:* The query_processing.py is an optional module that processes the query in the same way as the document text.
+ - **Query processing:** The query_processing.py is an optional module that processes the query in the same way as the document text.
- - *Document Retrieval:* The document_retrieval.py module supports different algorithms:
+ - **Document Retrieval:** The document_retrieval.py module supports different algorithms:
      - TF-IDF: A traditional method that uses term frequency-inverse document frequency to rank documents.
 If this algorithm is selected, the retrieval module will use TF-IDF vectorization and cosine similarity to retrieve the top K relevant documents for the query.
      - [BM25](https://www.cs.otago.ac.nz/homepages/andrew/papers/2014-2.pdf): uses [rank-bm25](https://pypi.org/project/rank-bm25/) python library, which provides a collection of BM25 algorithms for querying a set of documents and returning the ones most relevant to the query.
- - *Passage extraction:* The passage_extraction.py module supports:
+ - **Passage extraction:** The passage_extraction.py module supports:
      - Sentence Transformers: Uses [all-MiniLM-L6-v2](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) sentence transformer model, which maps sentence and paragraphs to a 384 dimensional dense vector space for semantic search in order to extract the most relevant passages from the top documents.
      - Cohere Rerank: Uses the [Cohere Rerank](https://cohere.com/blog/rerank) for passage selection based on their relevance to the query.
- - *Main pipeline:* The main.py module ties everything together, providing a single entry point to run the passage selection pipeline.
+ - **Passage Selector pipeline:** The main.py module ties everything together, providing a single entry point to run the passage selection pipeline.
+ - **Evaluation pipeline (to-do):** The evaluation.py module uses the MS MARCO dataset to evaluate and compare different document retrieval and passage selection methods.

+### Passage Processing Functions

+ - **Passage Splitting:** The *split_text_into_passages* function splits a text into smaller passages using various methods, including token-based splitting, sentence-based splitting, and semantic splitting with a sentence transformer model.
+The goal is to create manageable chunks of text that can be independently evaluated for relevance.

+ - **Passage Validity Check:** The *is_valid_passage* function checks the validity of a passage by applying several heuristics, such as checking for a high ratio of non-alphanumeric characters, the presence of certain citation patterns, and the frequency of years or author patterns.
+Passages failing these checks are considered invalid.

+ - **Passage Extraction:** The *extract_relevant_passages* function extracts the most relevant passages from the top-ranked documents.
+It uses either sentence transformers or Cohere's reranking model to rank the passages and then filters out redundant passages to ensure diversity in the results.

+ - **Redundancy Check:** The *is_redundant* function checks if a passage is redundant by comparing it to a list of already selected passages using cosine similarity of their embeddings.
+If the similarity score is above a certain threshold, the passage is considered redundant and not included in the final results.

 ### Configuration File